codingPhuc/obsidian_git_computer_network/thực hành/what is a subnet mask.md

 ![[subnet.PNG]]
 we will see that the first two octec and the first three bit in the third octec being the network ip address and the last bieng the host ip address
 ## why does the network need subnet mask
-let say that we have a large ori
+let say that we have a large organization the problem if we dont use subnet is that it will create a slower network sometime this can cause the network to slow down so to subnet the network we will use router the computer will send out a board cast that only the computer on the subnet work ac